Structure:

 Our year is divided up into a fall and spring semester, and we meet in person on a bi-weekly basis.
 At each meeting we critique the previously submitted materials of three members, as well as zoning in on our selected development topics for the current semester.
-Several sessions each year are devoted to more general “craft” discussions, and we select a relevant text-book/novel per semester to guide and enhance those discussions.
-Examples of texts we have studied are as follows: ‘The Anatomy of Story: 22 Steps to Becoming a Master Storyteller’ by John Truby, and ‘Into the Woods: A Five-Act Journey Into Story’ by John Yorke.
+Several sessions each year are devoted to more general craft discussions, and we select a relevant text-book/novel per semester to guide and enhance those discussions.
+Examples of texts include: ‘The Anatomy of Story: 22 Steps to Becoming a Master Storyteller’ by John Truby, and ‘Into the Woods: A Five-Act Journey Into Story’ by John Yorke.

-We work with a maximum of around 12 members to ensure productive discussion and sufficient time to focus on each member’s work.
-The group works in English, with all of our members also writing in English.
+We work with around 12 members to ensure productive discussion and sufficient time to focus on everyone’s work.
+All members of SWG write in English.

-In addition to our bi-weekly meetings, we hold two writing-retreats a year, in spring and autumn, which we also open up for previous members and friends/colleagues from our network.
+In addition to our regular meetings, we hold two writing retreats a year, in spring and autumn, which we also open up for previous members and friends/colleagues from our network.

 How we critique: